 - Place washed lids in a small saucepan and cover with boiling water.
 Let sit until ready to use.
 I also add my ladle and funnel to this pot to sterilize them.
 Sort, and rinse raspberries.
-Mash with potato masher.
+Crush with potato masher.
 Add to 8 qt. sauce pan.
 Add water.

 - Measure sugar and pectin.
 Add a few tablespoons of sugar to pectin.

 - Bring raspberries to a boil and add pectin/ sugar mixture.
 Again bring to full boil (one that can’t be stirred down).